 The General Data Protection Regulation (GDPR) becomes law on May 25 2018.
 Once this happens, any business or organisation that processes the personal data of individuals who live within the European Union will have to comply with the legislation.
 This applies whether the business or organisation is based within the EU or not.

-As covered by GDPR Article 6, one of these legislation is that there has to be a lawful basis for the processing of personal data.
+GDPR Article 6 requires that there is a lawful basis for the processing of personal data.
 There are six lawful bases which can be used in order for a business or organisation to legitimately process the personal data of an individual.

 - That consent has been provided by a data subject for their personal data to be used for a specific purpose.
 This consent can only be applied to that purpose.
 If a business or organisation needs to process data for a different reason, they are required to request explicit consent to do so.